 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the designated safeguarding lead or a deputy.
 Staff record their concerns on CPOMS in the usual manner and the concerns are picked up by the safeguarding team.
 Support is then put in place as appropriate.
+The DSL will, where appropriate, seek advice from the school SENDCO, trust officers, MAST, or the Educational Psychology Service.
+Support is then put in place as appropriate.

-A number of staff have completed training to support the mental health and well-bEing of children and young people.
+A number of staff have completed training to support the mental health and well-beng of children and young people.
 We also have staff trained to support those experiencing bereavement and/or loss.
-There are 3 Mental Health Champions in KS1/ LKS2 and UKS2 -Sally McGauran, katie Briffa and Anne-Marie Walker.
+There are 3 Mental Health Champions in KS1/ LKS2 and UKS2 -Sally McGauran, Katie Briffa and Anne-Marie Walker.

-How traumatic Adverse Childhood Experiences (ACE), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
+How traumatic Adverse Childhood Experiences (ACEs), including experiences of abuse and neglect can impact on a child's mental health, behaviour and education through to adolescence and adulthood will be covered in safeguarding awareness training and updates.
 If staff have a mental health concern about a child that is also a safeguarding concern they will share this with the DSL or deputy.
-(Adverse Childhood Experiences (ACE) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
-ACEs have been linked to premature death as well as to various health conditions, including mental health issues) At Keyham Barton we understand that behaviour is a communication and have a whole school behaviour approach embedded in responding to that communication.
-There are ISP's (Individual SUpport Plans) for those children that we feel need it.
+(Adverse Childhood Experiences (ACEs) encompass various forms of physical and emotional abuse, neglect and household dysfunction experienced in childhood.
+ACEs have been linked to premature death as well as to various health conditions, including mental health issues).

+At Keyham Barton we understand that behaviour is a communication and have a whole school behaviour approach embedded in responding to that communication.
+There are ISP's (Individual Support Plans) for those children that we feel need it.
 All teachers have completed the SSS Training in Supporting Mental Health and Wellbeing in Young People and Children.